berabulut/sls-fgen/README.md

 If our language is JavaScript, CLI is going to create handler.js file within a function named hello.

 You can also specify a folder.
+This tool cannot create folder.
+So the folder you are passing should already be existing.

 `➜ sls-fgen --funcPath=someFolder/handler.hello`